 Access to the Arts

-Many years ago, a gentleman named Skinny Pryor owned the Grand Central Theater on Austin’s Congress Avenue.
-Skinny Pryor loved his own children and enjoyed being able to provide a good life for them.
-He had a soft spot in his heart for all children, but took a special shine to the kids who hung around outside his theater, hoping to get in but unable to afford a ticket.
+Many years ago, a gentleman named Skinny Pryor owned the Grand Central Theatre on Austin’s Congress Avenue.
+He had a soft spot in his heart for all children, but took a special shine to the kids who hung around outside his theatre hoping to get in but unable to afford a ticket.